bitfields

 Implementation details

 Bitfields are internally stored in an ubyte, ushort, uint or ulong depending on the number of bits used.
 The bits are filled in the order given by the parameters, starting with the lowest significant bit.
-The name of the (private) variable used for saving the bitfield is created by a prefix _bf and concatenating all of the variable names, each preceded by an underscore.
+The name of the (private) variable used for saving the bitfield is created by concatenating all of the variable names, each preceded by an underscore, and a suffix _bf.

 Examples